 No Backups

-A shocking number of businesses are not backing up their data properly.
-According to market research company Clutch, 60 percent of businesses who suffer a data loss shut down within six months.
+A shocking number of SMBs are not backing up their data properly.
+According to market research company Clutch, 60 percent of companies who suffer a data loss shut down within six months.

 Reactive and Not Proactive

 The world is constantly changing.
-The IT world doubly so.
-Attackers are always figuring out new ways to break into businesses, hardware evolves faster than most can keep up, and old systems fail due to wear and tear far quicker than we would like.
+The world of IT doubly so.
+Attackers are always figuring out new ways to break into your systems, hardware evolves faster than most can keep up, and old systems fail due to wear and tear far quicker than we would like.

-A huge number of businesses wait until these issues impact them directly before they respond.
+A huge number of SMBs wait until these issues impact them directly before they respond.
 The result is higher costs, longer downtime, and harder hitting impacts.

 Weak Passwords